-The error code OXC4EB827F commonly occur because of incompatible drivers, connection error, and defective hardware.
-But before bringing your printer to a repair store for some professional help, you should try the solutions here.
+The error code OXC4EB827F commonly occurs due to incompatible drivers, connection errors, and defective hardware.
+But before taking your printer to a repair store for professional help, try the solutions provided here.

 Fixes to try:

-Here are 3 solutions that have proved helpful for many HP users.
-You may not have to try them all, just work your way down the list until you find the one that works for you.
+Here are three solutions that have proven helpful for many HP users.
+You may not need to try them all—simply work your way down the list until you find the one that works for you.

 - Update your printer driver

 - Reconnect your printer to your computer

 This problem may occur if you’re using the wrong printer driver or it’s out of date.
 To keep your printer running smoothly, it’s essential that you have the latest correct driver at all times.
 There are two ways you can update your printer driver: